 Are you faced with several painting projects?
-Let Handyman Connection of McKinney help you get those chores off your list and brighten up your home.
-With a few painting tips and tricks from our professionals, you’ll get your home looking extra impressive!
+Let Handyman Connection of Austin help you get those chores off your list and brighten up your home.
+With a few painting tips and tricks from our professionals, your walls will look like they were painted by a pro!

 Tip #1: Preparation is Key

 Obtaining a professional-looking paint job doesn’t necessarily mean you have to hire a professional.
 In fact, if you do a little preparing before you actually paint, you’ll most likely end up with a fantastic outcome.
 Start by thoroughly washing your walls with a rinse-free cleaning solution and take note of dents, peeling paint or holes.
 Once the walls are dry, fill in any large cracks and gaps with plaster of Paris or a thin layer of paintable acrylic-latex caulk.
 For small cracks and dents, use rubberized spray-on primer.
 You can also repair damaged wood trim by applying wood filler or painter’s putty and then lightly sanding the surface until smooth.
 It’s also a good idea to sand glossy surfaces with a light grade sanding sponge, deglosser or liquid sandpaper.
 This will not only create a smoother surface but will also increase your paint’s ability to adhere to the walls.